 Undergraduate Students: Department of Education mandates that half-time status for an undergraduate student meet or exceed minimum requirements.
 At the University of Missouri, six (6) hours per standard semester equates to half-time status.
 The Registrar maintains the certified enrollment indicators for each currently enrolled student.
 The Department of Education does not address the summer semester.
 The Registrar has determined that 3 hours equates to half-time status during the summer.
 If the break between sessions is more than 5 weeks (35 calendar days), the student loses eligibility for FICA exemption if the student does not meet the enrollment criteria.

 Graduate and Professional Students: Regular, full-time status is established by Department of Education regulations.
 The law allows each school to determine what constitutes half-time status for graduate and professional students.
 The Registrar maintains the certified enrollment indicator for each currently enrolled student.

 Is there any situation where a student who is enrolled less than half-time can continue to be exempt from FICA withholding?

 Yes.
-If the student is enrolled for their last semester and taking the number of hours needed to complete their degree, the student is still considered eligible for FICA exemption.
+If the student is enrolled for their last semester and taking the hours needed to complete their degree, the student is still eligible for FICA exemption.

 - Must an employee be in a student employee title to qualify for the FICA exemption?

-No. Eligibility for FICA exemption is not dependent on the student working in a student employee title.
+No. FICA exemption does not depend on the student working in a student employee title.

 - Does a student, who is otherwise FICA exempt, lose the exemption during winter or summer breaks?

-The answer depends on the length of the break.
+It depends.
 If the break is 5 weeks (35 calendar days) or less, the student remains in FICA exempt status.
-If the break is greater than 5 weeks (35 calendar days), the FICA exemption is lost during the break if the student does not meet the enrollment criteria.
+If the break is greater than 5 weeks (35 calendar days), the FICA exemption is lost during the break if the student fails to meet the enrollment criteria.
 The length of the break is counted from the campus’ published date for semester closing.